mattbierner/pic-plane-support/README.md

 I try to release free iOS apps that have a lot of functionality and don't have ads or other BS.
 You can support this by upgrading to the Pro version of Pic Plane.
 The pro upgrade also unlocks some benefits:

 - Place an unlimited number of photo planes.

+- Record up to 60 seconds of video per plane.

 - Export plane images up to 4096x4096px in size (note that this becomes rather slow on older phones)